 How to deal with the first Amazon ask

-This forecast is typically derived from your previous growth trajectory but does not consider your actual growth potential through, e.g., new product launches or product mix changes.
+This forecast is typically derived from your previous growth trajectory but is unlikely to consider your actual growth potential through, e.g., new product launches or product mix changes.

-Still, Amazon is going to put a hefty price tag on that growth.
+Still, Amazon is likely to put a price tag on that growth.
 Investment asks of four to eight per cent are common.
-Their approach is to anchor high so that there is enough room to negotiate over the following weeks.
+The approach is to anchor high so that there is enough room to negotiate over the following weeks.

 Tip: Disagree early on if statements made are not correct.
-Make your Amazon manager aware of any missed targets from previous negotiations.
+Make your Amazon buyer aware of any missed targets from previous negotiations.
 Raising these issues early will help you position yourself.

 Again, I would not recommend agreeing or disagreeing with the terms presented during the session.